Alex-Symonds/Adminas-React/README.md

 ### Background Info: Product Models
 Product information is split across five models: Product, Description, StandardAccessory, SlotChoiceList and Slot.

-There should be one Product record for each item that wants its own line on document (that is, items with a selling price and "standard accessories").
+There should be one Product record for each item that wants its own line on document (that is, items with a selling price and items which are "standard accessories").

 Descriptions of Products are stored as separate records, giving users the options of adding multilingual support and keeping a record of old descriptions.

 Slot and SlotChoiceList together are used to describe "modular" Products.
 Suppose the company sells a "joyfully toy-full chocolate egg" which contains 1-4 small toys of the customer's choice: this would be considered a modular product because the egg alone is incomplete, the customer must also order 1-4 toys (for this example, let's say 0 toys is disallowed for business reasons and 5 wouldn't fit).
 SlotChoiceList is where Adminas stores the list of suitable small toys.
 It contains a field for a name (this is for the convenience of system admins, it only appears in the Django admin pages) and an MTM table matching the SlotChoiceList to relevant Products (in this example, all toys small enough to fit 4 inside the egg).
 Slot links the parent Product to the SlotChoiceList and states how many are required and how many are optional.
 Multiple Slots can be assigned to a single Product in the event of a more complex modular item.
-A single SlotChoiceList could be used to populate multiple different Slots in multiple different Products (it's up to the system admin to weigh up the pros and cons of "not needing to re-enter the same list more than once" versus "what if we add a new option for ParentA without realising the same list is also used for ParentX, where the new option would be disastrous?").
+A single SlotChoiceList could be used to populate multiple different Slots in multiple different Products (it's up to the system admin to weigh up the pros and cons of DRY versus "what if we add a new option for ParentA without realising the same list is also used for ParentX, where the new option would be disastrous?").

 StandardAccessory is used in cases where one Product is supplied with a selection of other products as standard and the company wishes to mention the additional products on the paperwork.
 It can be used to add small sundry items to a Product (e.g. a dust cover, a power cable, batteries); to create "package deals" (i.e. create a Product for the package as a whole, then add all the included Products via StandardAccessories); or to create modular items with pre-selected valid options (e.g. there could be an "awfully dinosaur-full chocolate egg" Product where the system admin added four dinosaur toy Products as StandardAccessories).